arkylin/OpenCV-android-sdk/README.md

-# OpenCV 4.10.0 SDK for Android
+# OpenCV 4.10.0 With Contrib SDK for Android

 ```
 # cmake